DanLeEpicMan/DanLeEpicMan/README.md

 **Discord**: Dan Le Man 2#1890
 **Steam**: [Dan Le Man 🐍](https://steamcommunity.com/id/danleepicman/)

-i have other accounts but i don't check those ofte; steam and discord are the ones i frequent the most. feel free to add me for whatever reason: i love meeting new people and would love to talk with you!
+i have other accounts but i don't check those often; steam and discord are the ones i frequent the most. feel free to add me for whatever reason: i love meeting new people and would love to talk with you about anything!